-Pte William Webb 60th Royal Rifles died May 1866, aged 32 years.
+May 1866 Death of Pte William Webb 60th Royal Rifles, aged 32 years.
 (Quarantine Bastion Cemetery Floriana).

 In 1867, the regiment had an average strength of 442 men.
 There were 269 hospital admissions (608.6 admissions per 1000 of mean strength) with 4 deaths in hospital and 1 out of hospital (11.31 deaths per 1000 of mean strength).